Skip to secondary navigation Skip to main content

 C

-• Closed Functionality: Characteristics that limit functionality or prevent a user from attaching or installing assistive technology.
-Examples of ICT with closed functionality are self-service machines, information kiosks, set-top boxes, fax machines, calculators, and computers that are locked down so that users may not adjust settings due to a policy such as Desktop Core Configuration.
+• Closed Functionality: Features that limit functionality or prevent a user from attaching or installing assistive technology.
+Examples of ICT with closed functionality are self-service machines, information kiosks, set-top boxes, fax machines, calculators, and computers that are locked down so users may not adjust settings due to a policy such as Desktop Core Configuration.

-Complaints differ from public feedback responses that your agency receives through the mechanism provided to meet the OMB 2013 Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act.
+Complaints differ from public feedback responses your reporting entity receives through the mechanism provided to meet theOMB 2013 Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act.
 Public feedback responses could escalate to a complaint, but submission of feedback is not inherently considered a complaint.

 D